Skip to main content

 editors (folder)./shared/pullin/public/editorspublic/editors

-A template for these files can be found in our repository.
+The template files, i.e. files to be used as a template, can be found in our repository.
 Please find the release corresponding to the version of ELN you are using.
 Then extract the compressed source code file into a folder.
 In this folder, you will find the template files at the specified location; remember to rename the file as suggested.
-For example, .env.production.example should be renamed to .env and placed in the ./shared/pullin folder.

 Username Abbreviation